-The decision to return the student to the same session should be carefully considered between the staff member and the Lead Tutor.
+- 5.3 The decision to return the student to the same session should be carefully considered between the staff member and the Lead Tutor.
 It is the student's responsibility to be in class, learning, and it is the delivery staff's responsibility to assist them to achieve this.
 If staff are aware that a student is causing serious disruption which is interfering with the work of other students, preventing the session from taking place or is behaving in a way which is likely to lead to a major confrontation, then the standard practice is to remove them from the teaching/activity area.
-Staff should not send a student out of the room to wander around the building.

-5.5 Staff should not raise their voices to students, but instead use refrains in their usual tone.
-We recognise that this is more successful than shouting as many students react badly to this and it can escalate small situations.

-5.6 If staff witness some negative or challenging behaviour that needs comment, it should be recorded on class dojo as a negative mark.
-For more serious incidents, an incident report (CPOMS) should be completed at the earliest possible time, using notes and discussion with staff involved.
-All information and recordings should be passed to the Lead Tutor.
-The outcome of the incident will be fed on CPOMS by the appropriate staff back to staff through team briefings.

-5.7 All incidents involving situations where a student, tutor or member of the public has been at risk of harm should be noted on a CPOMS.
-This matter should also be brought to the attention of the Head teacher who will decide if the matter requires reporting to the Governing Body.

-5.8 Where staff are concerned about behaviour, an appropriate member of staff will schedule a meeting with the parent/guardian.
+Staff should not send a student out of the room to wander around the building. - 5.4 Staff should not raise their voices to students, but instead use refrains in their usual tone.
+We recognise that this is more successful than shouting as many students react badly to this and it can escalate small situations. - 5.5 If staff witness some negative or challenging behaviour that needs comment, it should be recorded on class dojo as a negative mark.
+For more serious incidents, an incident report (attached as appendix 3) should be completed at the earliest possible time, using notes and discussion with staff involved.
+All information and recordings should be passed to the student's Personal Coach.
+The outcome of the incident will be fed back to key staff through the use of CPOMS and if appropriate during team meetings and briefings. - 5.6 All incidents involving situations where a student, tutor or member of the public has been at risk of harm should be noted on an Incident Form or a cause for concern and recorded on CPOMS.
+This matter should also be brought to the attention of the Principal who will decide if the matter requires reporting to the Governing Body. - 5.7 Where tutors are concerned about behaviour, the Principal, Vice Principal, Head of Engagement or Personal Coach may schedule a meeting with the parent/guardian.

 Working in partnership with home is our most effective way of monitoring behaviour.
 Most parents are supportive and understand we are acting in the student's best interest.
 However, we also recognise the need for sensitivity in these conversations as some home situations may be particularly difficult at times.
-Therefore, we discourage individual members of staff from calling home directly, and contact with home should not be made without first speaking with the Head teacher or Engagement team manager.
+Therefore, we discourage individual members of staff from calling home directly, and contact with home should not be made without first speaking with the Principal or Head of Engagement.
 No phone calls should be made using personal phones.

-5.9 Teachers have the power to discipline pupils for misbehaving outside of the school premises to such an extent as is reasonable.
-This may include:
+- 5.9 Teachers have the power to discipline students for misbehaving outside of the school premises to such an extent as is reasonable.
+This may include: - Misbehaviour when the student is: - o Taking part in any school-organised or school-related activity o Travelling to or from school

-Behaviour Policy Issue: 3 Page 11 of 21 Updated: 01/09/19 Updated by: KH
+Behaviour Policy Issue: 5 Page 11 of 30 Updated: 01/09/20 Updated by:KH

-- Misbehaviour when the pupil is: - o Taking part in any school-organised or school-related activity - O Travelling to or from school - O Identifiable in some way as a pupil at the school (e.g. uniform or some other way) - Misbehaviour at any time, whether or not the conditions above apply, that: - o Could have repercussions for the orderly running of the school - O Poses a threat to another pupil or member of the public - Could adversely affect the reputation of the school.
+- o Identifiable in some way as a pupil at the school (e.g. uniform or some other way). - Misbehaviour at any time, whether or not the conditions above apply, that: o Could have repercussions for the orderly running of the school - o Poses a threat to another pupil or member of the public - o Could adversely affect the reputation of the school.

-In all cases of misbehaviour the teacher can only discipline the pupil on school premises or elsewhere when the pupil is under the lawful control of the staff member.
+In all cases of misbehaviour the teacher can only discipline the student on school premises or elsewhere when the student is under the lawful control of the staff member.